ether/etherpad-lite/doc/api/hooks_server-side.md

 The handleMessageSecurity function must return a Promise.
 If the Promise resolves to `true`, write access is granted as described above.
 Returning `callback(value)` will return a Promise that is resolved to `value`.

-**WARNING:** handleMessageSecurity is called for every message, even if the client is not authorized to send the message.
-It is up to the plugin to check permissions.

 Examples: